Meet the new Glide Apps

 It is recommended to create a copy of your file if you want to maintain its original format.
 Once connected, a Row ID column will be automatically added at the end of every sheet to help keep everything in sync.
 This column should not be deleted in the original file.

-Give it a name.
+• Give it a name.

-Continue to select your data source.
+• Continue to select your Data Source.

-Click on Excel and Continue.
+• Click on Excel and Continue.

-Click on your drive folder and then Choose Library.
+• Click on your drive folder and then Choose Library.

-Connecting to your Microsoft Online account If your files are in SharePoint instead of OneDrive, click on the Authorize SharePoint Access button and grant Glide extra permissions to connect to it.
+If your files are in SharePoint instead of OneDrive, click on the Authorize SharePoint Access button and grant Glide extra permissions to connect to it.

-Find and select the Excel file you want to use and then click on Create App.
+• Find and select the Excel file you want to use and then click on Create App.

-Click Continue to create your new project!
+• Click Continue to create your new app.

-When the project is created, a new Row ID column is added to each sheet in the file at this time.
+When the app is created, a new Row ID column is added to each sheet in the file at this time.
 The sheets in your Excel Workbook are added as individual Tabs to the Layout Editor and individual Tables in the Data Editor.

 Upload your Excel file

-- Provide a name for your project.
+2. Provide a name for your app.

-- Continue to select your data source.
+3. Continue to select your data source.

-- Click on Import a file from your computer.
+4. Click on Import a file from your computer.

 The sheets in your Excel Workbook are added as individual Tabs to the Layout Editor and individual Tables in the Data Editor.